-Completed applications and all required documentation are to be submitted through IntelliGrants no later than 11:59 pm (ET) on Thursday, August 12, 2021.
+Completed applications and all required documentation shall be submitted through IntelliGrants no later than 11:59 pm (ET) on October 18, 2021.

 IntelliGrants is an end-to-end solution for the administration of grants.
 Everything from the grant application, reports, and fiscal drawdowns will occur online within IntelliGrants.
-Applicants must register in IntelliGrants to apply for funding opportunities.
+Applicants must register in IntelliGrants in order to apply for funding opportunities.
 Instructions can be found on the ICJI website.

 It is recommended that subgrantees review IntelliGrants training materials before logging in for the first time.
 The Training Webinar and Subgrantee User Manual are available on the ICJI website and on the training tab in IntelliGrants.
-ICJI is not responsible for applicants who fail to submit a timely application due to technical difficulties that occur within forty-eight (48) hours of the deadline.
+ICJI is not responsible for applicants who fail to submit a timely application due to technical difficulties that occur within 48 hours of the deadline.

-AWARD PERIOD
+AWARD PFRIOD

-The award period for this grant shall be October 1, 2021 - September 30, 2023.
-Projects should begin on October 1, 2021, and must be in operation no later than sixty (60) days after this date.
-Failure to have the funded project operational within 60 days from October 1, 2021, will result in the cancellation of the grant and the de-obligation of all awarded funds.
+The award period for this grant shall be January 1, 2022 - December 31, 2022.
+Projects should begin on January 1, 2022, and must be in operation no later than sixty (60) days after this date.
+Failure to have the funded project operational within sixty (60) days will result in termination of the grant and the de-obligation of all awarded funds.

-All projects must conclude, and all funding obligations must be made no later than September 30, 2023.
-All outstanding expenses must be paid, and the Final Fiscal Report must be submitted via IntelliGrants within thirty (30) days from September 30, 2023.
-Proof of payment for all expenses must be provided with the Final Fiscal Report.
-Any expenses that have not been paid within thirty (30) days after September 30, 2023, will not be reimbursed.
-Late Fiscal and Programmatic Reports will not be accepted.
+All projects must conclude, and all funding obligations must be made no later than December 31, 2022.
+All outstanding expenses must be paid, and the final fiscal report must be submitted via IntelliGrants within thirty (30) days of December 31, 2022.
+Proof of payment for all expenses must be provided with the final fiscal report.
+Any expenses that have not been paid within thirty (30) days after December 31, 2022, will not be reimbursed.
+Late fiscal and programmatic reports will not be accepted.